 - Uncertainty Quantification

-We apply our research to a wide range of fields including finance, sports, medicine, forensics, and gaming.
+We apply our research to a wide range of fields including medicine and healthcare, sports, finance, forensics, and gaming.